Establishing Custody For The Divorce Process

 Call Us For An Initial Consultation

-With Gentry Law Firm, LLC, you will receive the benefit of a lawyer with 30 years’ experience who can walk you through all custody matters.
-Mr. Gentry is a knowledgeable, compassionate and communicative family law attorney.
+With the Gentry Law Firm LLC, you will receive the benefit of a legal team with more than 30 years of experience, who can walk you through all custody matters.
+Our attorneys are knowledgeable, compassionate, and communicative family law attorney.
 Temporary custody can play an important role in divorce proceedings; it is important to begin protecting your legal rights and relationship with your children immediately.
 Failing to protect your rights during this critical time can have long-term consequences.
-To schedule your free consultation, reach us at 770-884-4171 or through this online form.
+To schedule your initial consultation, reach us at 770-884-4171 or through this online form.
 Located in Marietta, Georgia, we represent clients throughout Cobb County and surrounding areas.